Meet Your Humanities Faculty: Jesús Ruiz

 In this edited and condensed interview, Dr. Ruiz describes his journey through the Spanish archives, why he takes a transimperial lens to research the history of Haiti, and why the Haitian Revolution is the most important revolution in the history of the Western Hemisphere.

-Dr. Ruiz will give a virtual tgiFHI talk titled 'I Burn My Nation': Black Royalists and Monarchical Thought in the Haitian Revolution on Friday, October 16, 2020, at 9:30am.
-Consider joining us!
+Dr. Ruiz gave a virtual tgiFHI talk titled 'I Burn My Nation': Black Royalists and Monarchical Thought in the Haitian Revolution on Friday, October 16, 2020, at 9:30am.
+View the full talk here!

 On his research interests and how they developed:

 I come from an interdisciplinary background of Spanish language and literature and Caribbean cultural studies, of reading a lot of Caribbean postcolonial writers like Césaire, Fanon, and Glissant.
 My early interests were in the Zapatista Revolution in Mexico and the Sandinista Revolution in Nicaragua.
 Then as a master’s student, I realized that the Haitian Revolution was the original example of a successful revolution in the Americas.
 And so that's where my research began: looking at Haiti.

 I took a trip to Seville, Spain and did some work at the General Archive of the Indies.
 I began looking at records on the Spanish reaction to the slave revolts of 1791 in Haiti.
 That’s when I started to realize there was something much deeper than a simple story about a black and white struggle.
 There was actually much more fluidity.
 There was contact, negotiation, and influence between the formerly enslaved insurgents, the Spanish agents, the Spanish military commanders, and other figures.

 I decided to go forward with a PhD in Latin American Studies to look at the history of the Haitian revolution.
 My research has become a broader history of royalism—the support for a monarchical ruler—as a political ethos in the history of Haiti.